HuaweiREN/UnrealAutonomousDrivingFramework/README.md

 		- the reason to do this is because the input name and input mapping (keyboard, mouse and controllers) are changed between UE4 and UE5.
 New mapping has been stored in the *UE5 Input Setup.ini*.
 This is only a convenience step, manual input is also ok.

 ### Project Layout
 Core blueprints are stored in Content->AD folder.
+In this tutorial we would only introduce you the BP_AD_Car.
+However, you are always welcomed to modify the controller logics and calibration logics into yours.

 #### Vehicle Blueprint
 There are 3 vehicle blueprints in AD->Car path.
 Among them, BP_AD_Car is the one equipped with autonomous driving features.
 BP_RT_Car is the risk target template where developers can assign logics to them for behave as target.
 BP_Demo_Car is the demo car the framework used to display features in the demo room.
 BP_Demo_Car should not be used in the project AD framework users working on.

 - BP_AD_Car
 If you are just using AD framework as an AI car asset into your project (no vehicle physics such as transmissions and tyre parameters are required to change), feel free to create child class from BP_AD_Car and replace the static mesh with your owns.
 Otherwise, we advise you to use your own vehicle assets and add sensors & controllers onto it, instead of using BP_AD_Car directly.

 Note: BP_AD_Car is currently set to be use Gear 1 all the time.
 Gear up and gear down actions are not activated.
 If in your project gear up and down is a must-have feature, you may need more fine tuning on the ADAS feature calibrations as gear up/down would consume the throttle/brake input no longer linearly.